-The VLA observations were carried out on July 1, 1992.
+The VLA observations were carried out on 1992 July 1.
 The CD configuration was used to image the area around the west sunspot of active region NOAA 7216 at 4.86 GHz (5 GHz) and 14.98 GHz (15 GHz).
-The heliographic coordinates of the center of the field of view at both frequencies were N15E53.
-The observations lasted only 76 min (from 17:02UT to 18:18 UT).
-The instrument was split into two subarrays, observing at 5 and 15 GHz. respectively.
+The heliographic coordinates of the center of the field of view at both frequencies were N15°, E53°.
+The observations lasted only 76 minutes (from 17:02 UT to 18:18 UT).
+The instrument was split into two subarrays, observing at 5 and 15 GHz, respectively.
 This yielded simultaneous coverage at two frequencies at the cost of reduced mapping ability.
 The flare studied here occurred from 17:17 UT to 17:40 UT.
-The VLA's high-time-resolution gating processor was used to observe with a time resolution of 0.4sec but with the two circular polarizations gated so that each is integrated for alternate 0.2 sec periods.
-However, an inspection of plots of the visibility amplitudes as a function of time showed no rapid fluctuations of the radio emission, and we therefore average the original u-v databases so that the effective time resolution is 5 sec.
+The VLA's hightime resolution gating processor was used to observe with a time resolution of 0.4 s but with the two circular polarizations gated so that each is integrated for alternate 0.2 s periods.
+However, an inspection of plots of the visibility amplitudes as a function of time showed no rapid fluctuations of the radio emission, and we therefore average the original u-v databases so that the effective time resolution is 5 s.
 The standard CLEAN algorithm was used to produce snapshot images of the radio emission during the time of the flare.
 We used self-calibration to improve the dynamic range of the snapshot maps.
 In order to maintain positional consistency, we used the CLEAN image from the preceding interval as the model at each step.
-For a slowly-varying source such as this, this procedure should work well.
-Inspection of burst movies made without the application of this technique showed that the radio sources danced around due to phase errors, particularly at 15 GHz where the atmosphere has more effect on measured phases.
+For a slowly varying source such as this, this procedure should work well.
+Inspection of burst movies made without the application of this technique showed that the radio sources danced around as a result of phase errors, particularly at 15 GHz where the atmosphere has more effect on measured phases.
 The self-calibration procedure removed this motion.
 The final dynamic ranges of the snapshot maps were 25 and 17 for 5 GHz and 15 GHz total intensity maps, respectively.
-The CLEAN beams of the final maps were about $7.9'' \times 14''$ at 5 GHz and $3.7'' \times 3.1''$ at 15 GHz.
+The CLEAN beams of the final maps were about $7''.9 \times 14''$ at 5 GHz and $3^{"}{...7} \times 3^{"}{...1}$ at 15 GHz.